Return of the Monarchs – Butterflies Fill the Air in Pismo Beach (Updated 2018)

 The new generation finds a mate, lays eggs, and continues the cycle.

 Those born in the spring and summer live about two to six weeks.
-The migration generation that overwinters in the grove can live up to eight months.
+The generation that overwinters in the grove can live up to eight months.

 Located between the Pismo Pier and the Grand Avenue entrance station to Pismo Beach, Monarch Grove is a pretty stop on Hwy 1.
 Just look west for the signs and parking lot.
 It’s free and open year-round.